TrevorPilley/phone-number-parser/CONTRIBUTING.md

 ## Building the project

-The project multi targets .NET 7.0 in addition to .NET Standard 2.1 & 2.0 so you will need to have the relevant SDK's installed in order to build the solution locally.
-It also utilises C# 11 language features so you will need an IDE that supports it.
+The project multi targets .NET 8.0 and 9.0 in addition to .NET Standard 2.1 & 2.0 so you will need to have the relevant SDK's installed in order to build the solution locally.
+It also utilises C# 13 language features so you will need an IDE that supports it.

 Firstly clone or fork the repository.